SUBMITTING ARTWORK

 Make sure your document is set to CMYK Color Mode.

 Why CMYK?
-Digital printers and Offset presses use combinations of four colors (Cyan, Magenta, Yellow, and Black) to achieve many different colors on a full color print project.
+Digital printers and offset presses use combinations of four colors (Cyan, Magenta, Yellow, and Black) to achieve many different colors on a full color print project.
 Attempting to print files that are in RGB or a mix of RGB and CMYK can cause color matching issues.
 This will result in unexpected color shifts on the printed piece.

 RGB: Any pictures or files that are submitted in RGB color mode must be converted to CMYK prior to printing.
 RGB (Red, Green, Blue) is intended for screen-viewing only.
 There are RGB color combinations (particularly very bright colors) that cannot be reproduced using CMYK process.